 Go through toppers’ strategies, recommended CAT books, and study material to see what worked for them and adapt it to your style.

-Remember, the key to cracking CAT is balancing accuracy with speed, focusing on strengths, and not panicking during the test.
+Remember, the key to cracking the CAT is balancing accuracy with speed, focusing on strengths, and not panicking during the test.

-Cracking the CAT exam isn’t just about solving questions.
+Cracking the CAT exam 2025 isn’t just about solving questions.
 It’s about having a clear preparation strategy, the right study material, and a disciplined approach.
 Start with the best CAT preparation books, and supplement them with free/paid resources.
 Also, strengthen your preparation with regular mocks, tracking and analysing them.

 Remember, CAT is not about how much you study, but how effectively you study and revise.
 Stay focused, follow the strategies discussed, and most importantly — believe in your preparation.
 With the right approach, you will not only crack the CAT but also secure admission into top Indian B-schools.